-The antidepressant saga began with the synthesis of chlorpromazine by a French pharmaceutical company in 1950.
-In 1955, chlorpromazine (Thorazine) became a widely used antipsychotic.
+The antidepressant saga began with the synthesis of chlorpromazine (Thorazine) by a French pharmaceutical company in 1950.
+In 1955, chlorpromazine became a widely used antipsychotic.

 But the researchers were wise enough to connect some dots.
 Here was a sedative med that produced euphoria.
-So testing with depressed patients ensued and the results were excellent.
+So, testing with depressed patients ensued and the results were excellent.
 Voila!
 The first antidepressant had been discovered.

 The tricyclic antidepressants (TCAs) are so named because of their chemical structure – three rings of atoms.
-Though largely replaced by the modern neurotransmitter reuptake inhibitors, due to better side effects profiles, they’re still widely used.
+Though largely replaced by the modern neurotransmitter reuptake inhibitors, due to better side effect profiles, they’re still widely used.

 TCAs are primarily serotonin and norepinephrine reuptake inhibitors.

-What’s a Reuptake Inhibitor?
+What’s a reuptake inhibitor?

 Very simply, neurons (nerve cells) send messages to each other.
 The electrical jump from one neuron to another is called a synapse.
 Neurotransmitters are chemicals that facilitate a synapse.
 They’re secreted by the originating cell and taken in by the receiving cell.
 After a time, the originating cell reabsorbs the neurotransmitter.
 This is known as reuptake.

-Why Would I Take a TCA?
+Why would I take a TCA?

-First and foremost, TCAs are antidepressants; so they’re used in the treatment of depression.
+First and foremost, TCAs are antidepressants, so they’re used in the treatment of depression.
 And that can include bipolar depression.
 These days, TCAs are typically prescribed for treatment resistant presentations.